navy secf

 Navy

-In the Submarine Electronics / Computer Field (SECF) of the United States Navy, qualified sailors are given the opportunity to train in and electronics repair, digital systems, electricity, electronics, computers, and fiber optics for practical use in our country’s nuclear submarine force.
+In the Submarine Electronics / Computer Field (SECF) of the United States Navy, qualified sailors can train in electronics repair, digital systems, electricity, electronics, computers, and fiber optics for practical use in our country’s nuclear submarine force.

 Related ArticleNavy Information Systems Technician (IT): Career Details